vukbatanovic/vukbatanovic.github.io/README.md

 ***

 # Education
-* 2012 - present - PhD in natural language processing, Department of software engineering, School of Electrical Engineering, University of Belgrade, GPA 10/10.
+* 2012 - present - PhD in natural language processing, Department of Software Engineering, School of Electrical Engineering, University of Belgrade, GPA 10/10.
 Planned thesis: *A methodology for solving semantic tasks in the processing of short texts written in natural languages with limited resources*
-* 2010 - 2011 - Master's degree, Department of computer science and Engineering, School of Electrical Engineering, University of Belgrade, GPA 10/10
+* 2010 - 2011 - Master's degree, Department of Computer Science and Engineering, School of Electrical Engineering, University of Belgrade, GPA 10/10.
 Thesis: *An expert system for determining the semantic similarity of short texts in Serbian*
-* 2006 - 2010 - Bachelor's degree, Department of computer science and Engineering, School of Electrical Engineering, University of Belgrade, GPA 9.56/10
+* 2006 - 2010 - Bachelor's degree, Department of Computer Science and Engineering, School of Electrical Engineering, University of Belgrade, GPA 9.56/10.
 Thesis: *A visual simulator of search algorithms*